Menu

 Known as the Taxpayer Protection Act of 2025, AB 21 aims to amend the California Constitution to impose stricter controls on state and local taxation.
 The bill seeks to restrict the ability of state and local governments to raise taxes by restoring a two-thirds vote requirement for local special tax increases.

-SB 222 (Wiener; D-San Francisco)
+SB 222 (Wiener; D-San Francisco) - DEAD FOR NOW

 Right to Sue Fuel Companies - Oppose

-Allows homeowners, businesses, and insurers to seek damages from fossil fuel companies for climate-related disasters, shifting financial burdens away from ratepayers.
+SB 222 allows homeowners, businesses, and insurers to seek damages from fossil fuel companies for climate-related disasters, shifting financial burdens away from ratepayers.
 The legislation will unleash billions in litigation costs, force businesses to shut down, and drive insurance premiums higher for all Californians—without meaningfully addressing climate risks or stabilizing the insurance market.

 AB 405 (Addis; D-San Luis Obispo)